 The Disability Accommodation Fund ("DAF") was established to assist with the cost of providing reasonable workplace accommodations for employees, as required under the Americans with Disabilities Act ("ADA") of 1990, as amended, Section 504 of the Rehabilitation Act of 1973, and University Policy.
-Departments have primary responsibility for costs associated with reasonable workplace and program related disability accommodation requests.
-Along with expenses traditionally associated with employment regardless of disability status, it is strongly advised that departments build funding for ongoing and anticipated accommodations into their departmental budget planning process to cover any costs associated with reasonable accommodations.
-Nothing in the establishment of this fund, including the lack of funds, waives any obligation departments have to provide a reasonable accommodation as required by state and federal law and/or University policy.
+Departments have primary responsibility for costs associated with reasonable workplace and program-related disability accommodation requests.
+Along with expenses traditionally associated with employment, regardless of disability status, it is strongly advised that departments build funding for ongoing and unanticipated accommodations into their departmental budget planning process to cover any costs associated with reasonable accommodations.
+Nothing in the establishment of this fund, including the lack of funds, waives any obligation departments have to provide a reasonable accommodation, as required by state and federal law, and/or University policy.

 After engaging in the interactive process and upon identification of a reasonable accommodation(s), if the cost of the accommodation(s) is $500.00 or less, the department will follow all procurement and financial procedures necessary for securing the workplace accommodation(s) and will not be eligible to apply for financial assistance from the DAF.
 If the cost of the accommodation(s) is more than $500.00 and the department requires financial assistance to comply with the accommodation request, a request for financial assistance to cover the cost of the accommodation(s) that is in excess of $500.00 (departmental deductible) can be submitted by completing the DAF Request Form.
 The form must be approved by the Dean and/or Department Head and returned to the ADA Coordinator, along with the appropriate information, for review.